vreeze/mcrl2-mode/README.md

 The idea is to give the same functionality as mCRL2 IDE and parts of mCRL2 GUI.

 ![](gif/mcrl2-mode.gif)

+The output will be written in to the buffer `*mCRL2 Tools Output` and the output files will be written in the folder `artifacts`.

 ## Installation

 The usual Emacs way.